-Please scroll down the page for images from the exhibition.
+Please scroll down the page for images from the exhibition and reception.

 PaperWest is a new National Works on Paper Juried Biennial Exhibition organized by the Art & Art History Dept at the University of Utah.
 We are excited to bring to our campus, and the surrounding community, a diverse and exceptional range of artworks from across the nation.
 The exhibition features works in Collage, Drawing, Painting, Photography, Printmaking and 3D Paper Works.
 The juror, Willie Cole, an internationally recognized artist, selected 49 Artists, from 26 states to be in the exhibition.
 Cole’s work has been acquired by many prestigious institutions including: the High Museum, Atlanta, the Metropolitan Museum of Art, New York, Philadelphia Museum of Art, the Walker Art Center, Minneapolis and the Yale University Art Gallery, New Haven.